Tea tree oil is probably something you’ve seen at the beauty counter dozens of times, in skincare creams and ointments. But what is it used for?

 IB Bassett, DL Pannowitz, RS Barnetson, A comparative study of tea-tree oil versus benzoylperoxide in the treatment of acne.
 Med J Aust 1990, 153, 455.

-Some of these products were provided for review, which did not affect my opinion.
+Some of these products were provided for editorial consideration, which did not affect my opinion.
 This post contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you.
 For more information, see Disclosure Policy.